cyn1x/jotunpy/README.md

 ### Help

-The `-h` or `--help` flag shows information on all of the available options.
+The `-h` or `--help` flag shows information on all the available options.
 ```commandline
 > python main.py -h
 usage: main.py [-h] {dev,build,new} ...